ably77/kubernetes-labs/Lab 3 - Killing Node.md

-## Automated Self Healing
+# Automated Self Healing

 Kubernetes with DC/OS includes automated self-healing of Kubernetes infrastructure.

 We can demo this by killing some of the Kubernetes framework components, as well as nodes.

+### List your DC/OS Tasks
-In the command line enter
+In the command line enter:
 ```
 dcos task
 ```